Neutron Activation Calculator - HELP

 Contents:

-This calculator determines radioactive activation products of elements and nuclides exposed to neutron radiation, presenting the results in numerical and chart form.
+This calculator determines radioactive activation products of elements and nuclides exposed to neutron radiation, and the decay products of the activation products.

-In addition, the calculator also performs the inverse operation, that is, potential origin nuclides can be determined for given activation products.
+In addition, the calculator can perform the inverse operation, that is, potential origin nuclides can be determined for given activation products.

 Depending on the elements and nuclides contained in the matter, neutron interaction can cause various types of reaction, many of which leading to the formation of radioactive activation products.
 Thus, matter irradiated by neutrons becomes radioactive and remains, at least for some time, radioactive even after the neutron source is shut off.